 The Chapel of Grieving

-Through the use of color, light, sound, and illusion, the five stages of grief materialize as architectural form: producing spaces which both represent and provoke each step in the grieving process.
-Despite the many religious typologies sampled in the building’s plan, the Chapel of Grieving is designed to be a secular space - an architecture dogmatic only in the belief that all humans deserve the space to process loss.
+Despite the many religious typologies sampled in the building’s plan, the Chapel of Grieving is designed to be a secular space - dogmatic only in the belief that individuals deserve public space to process the complex and enduring process of grief.